MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-health-scenario-alerts.md

 # How to investigate Microsoft Entra Health monitoring alerts (preview)

 Microsoft Entra Health monitoring provides the ability to monitor the health of your Microsoft Entra tenant through a set of health metrics and intelligent alerts.
 Health metrics are fed into our anomaly detection service, which uses machine learning to understand the patterns for your tenant.
 When the anomaly detection service identifies a significant change in one of the tenant-level patterns, it triggers an alert.

-You can receive email notifications when a potential issue or failure condition is detected within the health scenarios.
-For more information on Microsoft Entra Health, see [What is Microsoft Entra Health](concept-microsoft-entra-health.md).
+The signals and alerts provided by Microsoft Entra Health provide you with the starting point for investigating potential issues in your tenant.
+Because there's a wide range of scenarios and even more data points to consider, it's important to understand how to investigate these alerts effectively.

 This article provides guidance on how to configure email notifications for alerts.